JustinTaito/ECE2112_Programming-Assignment-1/README.md

 - Intended Learning Outcomes:
   1. To identify the basic codes and functions in Python Programming
   2. To be able to apply the different codes and functions in creating a Python program
-## Contents of this Assignment:
+## 📝Contents of this Assignment 📝
 - Contains the assignment of Programming Assignment, with 3 problems:
-   1. Alphabet Soup Problem - A program that sorts the letters of a word alphabetically ``Ex: happy - :)``
+   1. Alphabet Soup Problem - A program that sorts the letters of a word alphabetically ``Ex: hello - ehllo``
-   2. Emoticon Problem - A program that checks a sentence and replaces emotion words with emoticons/emojis
+   2. Emoticon Problem - A program that checks a sentence and replaces emotion words with emoticons/emojis ``Ex: Happy - :)``
-   3. Unpacking list - A program that shows the first list, the last element, and the rest as a middle element of the list
+   3. Unpacking list - A program that shows the first list, the last element, and the rest as a middle element of the list `` Ex: first, middle, last``
-## Why it's useful:
+## 💭 Why it's useful 💭
 - Alphabet Soup Problem explores the creative use of sorting operations and the use of lists
 - Emoticon Problem explores how we can use the replace or get operation
 - A useful way to define a variable using the index (as well as a negative index)
 ## Personal Notes
 - Python is quite difficult to learn for me compared to C++, which is odd because the majority agree that Python is easier.
 I hope that I'll continue to learn more in Python
 - I use several resources online in my coding assignment; however, I try to use the code from the Basic Computing.ipynb as much as possible
-## How to run:
+## 📁How to run 📁
 1. Clone or download the repository
 2. Open the .ipynb file in Jupyter Notebook, preferably in the latest version
 3. Run all cells in order to test the program